aroz-online/FFmpeg-Factory/README.md

 The installation instruction below assume you have already got [ArOZ Online System](https://github.com/tobychui/ArOZ-Online-System) installed.

 ### Manual Installation
-1. Instsall ffmpeg via the command ```sudo apt-get install ffmpeg```.
+1. Install ffmpeg via the command ```sudo apt-get install ffmpeg```.
 On older version of Debian, you might use libav instead of ffmpeg.
 2. Download the repo as a zip file and then unzip the ```module/FFmpeg Factory``` into your ArOZ Online System Root (AOR).
 In most cases, the module should be located at ```/var/www/html/AOB/FFmpeg Factory``` after unzip.